nodejs/undici/docs/api/Dispatcher.md

 * **onHeaders** `(statusCode: number, headers: Buffer[], resume: () => void) => boolean` - Invoked when statusCode and headers have been received.
 May be invoked multiple times due to 1xx informational headers.
 Not required for `upgrade` requests.
 * **onData** `(chunk: Buffer) => boolean` - Invoked when response payload data is received.
 Not required for `upgrade` requests.
 * **onComplete** `(trailers: Buffer[]) => void` - Invoked when response payload and trailers have been received and the request has completed.
 Not required for `upgrade` requests.
+* **onBodyChunkSent** `(chunk: string | Buffer | Uint8Array) => void` - Invoked when a body chunk is sent to the server.
+Not required.
+For a stream or iterable body this will be invoked for every chunk.
+For other body types, it will be invoked once after the body is sent.

 #### Example 1 - Dispatch GET request